jseparovic1/forecaster/Readme.md

 - [phpstan/phpstan](https://github.com/phpstan/phpstan) for static analysis
 - [phpunit/phpunit](https://phpunit.de/) for writing application tests

-**Technical decisions**
+**Decisions**
 - Each data providers (MusementAPI, WeatherAPI) is abstracted behind interface to make changing providers and testing easier
-- Api calls could be cached for a certain amount of time.
-As an example MusementProvider is decorated with (CachedCityProvider)[https://github.com/jseparovic1/forecaster/blob/master/src/City/Provider/CachedCityProvider.php] that stores response in array.
+- Api calls could be cached for a certain amount of time As an example MusementProvider is decorated with (CachedCityProvider)[https://github.com/jseparovic1/forecaster/blob/master/src/City/Provider/CachedCityProvider.php] that stores response in array
 - Symfony serializer is used to map api response data to dedicated data transfer classes
-- Custom application exceptions are used for easier error debugging and understandable application flow
+- Custom application exceptions are created for easier error debugging and understandable application flow
-- All exceptions, invalid api responses and important events in application should be logged
+- All exceptions, invalid api responses and important events in application should be logged in real application but it is skipped here

 ## Usage